People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 1. Subscribe to Online Directories

-This includes posting service times, office hours of operation, contact information and when the weekly youth meeting is.
+This includes posting service times, office hours of operation, contact information, and the location of the weekly youth meeting.

 Google Places

-Like it or not, Google is king of the internet making it important to feed Google information that you would like to rank for in the search engines.
+Like it or not, Google is king of the internet, so it’s important to feed Google information that you would like to rank for in the search engines.

-One tool churches use to recruit new members is the internet.
-The internet has become the go-to place for people who are seeking information and it is common for people to search Google for local churches.
+One tool churches use to recruit new members is the Internet.
+The Internet has become the go-to place for people seeking information, and it is common for people to search Google for local churches.

-And when someone is looking for a new church home they will often “Google” something like this: “churches in X city/town” or “churches in Scranton, Kansas”.
+When someone is looking for a new church home, they will often “Google” something like “churches in X city/town” or “churches in Scranton, Kansas.”

 This will show a result of local churches in that town that looks something like this.